-I know you are thinking of what to say about this.
+I know you are thinking of what to say about The Most Common Breast Shapes.
 But, are you are aware that your breasts are unique?
 In this article, you will be given detailed information about it.

 Breasts come in a wide range of shapes and sizes.
 No two people have breasts that look exactly the same.

 So, what’s “normal” when it comes to breasts?
 How do your breasts measure up?